AOSC-Archive/aosc-wiki/err/systemd/00009-error-updating-to-systemd-242.md

 # Next steps

-We are working on a resolution and will provide an update in an upcoming release.
+We are working on a more reliable solution and will provide an update in an upcoming release.